 Please DOWNLOAD PEH Lifeline Application form below:

-If you selected The Connaught as your contact for lineline service there is an annual charge of £53 per year (Less than 15 p per day or just over £1 per week) from the 1st of January 2020 for Life Line services provided by the Connaught.
+If you selected The Connaught as your emergency contact for lifeline service there is an annual charge of £53 per year (Less than 15 p per day or just over £1 per week) from the 1st of January 2020 for Life Line services provided by the Connaught.

 The Connaught is a charitable organisation and due to high usage, we have to charge a nominal annual fee to contribute to the associated running costs.

 Please make cheques payable to "The Connaught" or BACS payment to The Connaught (Sort code: 60-09-20 Account number: 45240949).

-DOWNLOAD Lifeline Essential Information (For the Connaught use ONLY) below:
+DOWNLOAD Lifeline Essential Information form (For the Connaught use ONLY) below: